canopas/iOS-DevOps-Roadmap/README.md

 - Store the certificate and profile credentials as environment variables for security.
 - Write a script to install those signing certificates to GitLab CI.
 - Add auto versioning script to increase the version number with each build push.
-- Generate iPA from the archived build.
+- Generate IPA from the archived build.
-- Upload the IPA file to the iTune connect account.
+- Upload the IPA file to the iTunes Connect account.
 - The script should run only with merging MR pipeline.